 San Francisco is one of the world's top travel destinations, with 16.5 million travelers visiting last year alone.
 Whether you're hopping a short flight from Southern California or a longer flight from across the Atlantic, San Francisco's a great town to sightsee, shop, sample the local cuisine and get to know the neighborhoods.

 There are a number of excellent day trips from San Francisco.
 Napa County, the world-renowned wine region is just an hour northeast of San Francisco.
 About 2 hours from the city is another wonderful wine-producing region, Sonoma County.
+In case you need help to begin searching for the right vacation rental, you can reference >.
 Those who prefer to drive south should head to Santa Cruz, a beautiful coastal university town popular with surfers and home of the Santa Cruz Boardwalk.
 Less than an hour south, you'll find Monterey County.
 The drive from San Francisco along Highway 1 is stunning, especially if you continue your trip down the coast, to Big Sur- among the most stunning coastlines in the world.
 And if you prefer a quick trip, head across the bay to explore Berkeley's downtown and the University of California at Berkeley campus or catch a performance at a popular Oakland concert venue such as the Fox Theater or the Paramount.